 Deferred Account

+[To be reviewed by Rodney Faldyni and Wanda Curry]

 As part of the capitalization and transfer of YPFB’s pipeline assets to Transredes, the Bolivian government required that the cost of transportation services during the four year transition period from 1997 to 2001 be held at a specific and artificially low level to allow all participants in the energy markets in Bolivia to gradually make adjustments in anticipation of an economically-based tariff.

-Transredes was thereby permitted to recognize in a deferred account (the “Deferred Account”) an amount of deferred revenues resulting from the difference between the transition period tariffs and the tariffs calculated by the rate of return permitted under the statute The methodology for calculating the amount of the Deferred Account has been formalized and approved by the Bolivian Superintendant of Hydrocarbons.
+Transredes was thereby permitted to recognize in a deferred account (the “Deferred Account”) an amount for future billings resulting from the difference between the transition period tariffs and the tariffs calculated by the rate of return permitted under the statute.
+The methodology for calculating the amount of the Deferred Account has been formalized and approved by the Bolivian Superintendant of Hydrocarbons.
 The office of the Superintendant of Hydrocarbons has approved the balances in the Deferred Account for 1997 and 1998.

-Transredes is allowed to earn an expected return on existing and new pipeline and others infrastructure investments of 12.5% (adjusted for US CPI).
-The difference between the expected return and the allowed return is booked to the Deferred Revenue account and accumulated on the balance sheet for the four year transition period.
-At the end of the transition period, the deferred account is utilized for the calculation of future tariffs.
+Transredes is allowed to earn an expected return on existing and new pipeline and other infrastructure investments of 12.5% (adjusted for US CPI).
+The difference between the expected return and the allowed return is reflected in the Deferred Account and accumulated over the four year transition period.
+At the end of the transition period, the Deferred Account is considered in the calculation of future tariffs.

-The adjustment is recorded as deferred revenue in the income statement with a corresponding debit to an asset account.
-This account, together with investments (capital expenditures) made during this period (which do not form part of the rate base during this period), bears interest at a real rate of 7% per annum (10% nominal).
+The Deferred Account, together with investments (capital expenditures) made during this period (which do not form part of the rate base during this period), bears interest at a real rate of 7% per annum (10% nominal).

-Starting May 2001, Transredes will be permitted, for regulatory statement purposes, to capitalize the accumulated balance in the Deferred Account and annually to expense a portion of that amount through the post-transition period tariffs.
+Starting May 2001, Transredes will be permitted, for regulatory statement purposes, to capitalize the accumulated balance in the Deferred Account and annually expense a portion of that amount through the post-transition period tariffs.
 The Transportation Regulations provide that the Deferred Account, including accumulated interest, will be amortized and recovered through tariffs (for regulatory statement purposes) over a 20-year period.

-Since the Deferred Revenue and the interest on the Deferred Revenue account (plus capital additions) is only accrued but not invoiced, Bolivian cash taxes are not paid.
+Since the Deferred Account and the interest on the Deferred Account (plus capital additions) is only accrued but not invoiced, Bolivian cash taxes are not paid.
 Taxes will be paid when Transredes actually bills out such amounts.

-The process of deferred account accumulation and its capitalization to Transredes’ Balance Sheet is assumed for every 4th year beginning 1997, 2001, etc. The tariff review and adjustment process is also assumed to occur on the same timetable.

 Cost of Service Methodology

-The maximum price of transportation services in Bolivia is calculated based on a cost of service methodology, which allows Transredes to recover its capital expenditures, the Deferred Account, and operating costs and achieve return on equity of 12.5% (over and above the four year average US CPI published by the IMF).
+The maximum price of transportation services in Bolivia is calculated based on a cost of service methodology, which allows Transredes to recover its [capital expenditures] [asset base], the Deferred Account, and operating costs and achieve return on equity of 12.5% (over and above the four year average US CPI published by the IMF).
 The regulations provide for a 60%/40% debt-to-equity ratio for the purposes of calculating the return on equity.
-The nominal rate of return on equity is considered to be 15.52%.
+The nominal rate of return on equity is considered to be 15.5%.